-Dependent Quantization ON (DepQuant = 1)
+Test scenario 2

 In the simulation, the anchor is AHG18 VTM-6.0 Lossless branch.
 The following settings are used to run both the anchor and test: TransquantBypassEnable : 1, CUTransquantBypassFlagForce : 1, CostMode : lossless, InternalBitDepth : 0.
 QP value was set as 0.
 Additionally, BDPCM is set to be 1 for the test.
 Table 1 and 2 shows the results of method 1 and 2.